rezahusain/rubric/sdf/final-project/technical.md

 ### Notes:

 ## Deployment
-- [ ] Your app should be successfully deployed
+- [ ] Is the app successfully deployed

 ### Bonus
-- [ ] custom domain name - 1pt
+- [ ] Is there a custom domain name?

 ### Score (/5):